gaomingzhao666/gaomingzhao666/README.md

     testing: ["Vitest", "Playwright", "Chrome Devtools", "Nuxt & Vue Devtools", "Postman"],
     others: ["Dockerfile", "Git & GitHub", "VScode & Cursor", "Vercel", "Figma"] },
-  // I can understand and read these languages, I can add or revise some code at a engineering level
   technologiesIcanRead: {
     stuffs: ["C", "SQL", "Linux"],
   },

-  // I am interested in these and will probably learn about them around few times later.
   prepareToLearning: {
     frontEnd: {
       js: ["React eccosystem with hook", "React-Native", "Next", "Ionic"],